pougetat/GameBoyEmulator/README.md

 			https://nnarain.github.io/2016/09/09/Gameboy-LCD-Controller.html

 	LCD STAT register => 0xFF41

-		Brief explanation :

 			Indicates current status of the lcd controller module in the cpu (vblank, …) and interrupt selection according to this status (LYC = LY, OAM interrupt, V-blank, H-blank)

-		General design philosophy

-			No need to store the current mode in the struct, simply use the MMU to set and read this register.
-			Need to implement memory protection MMU side for this specific address depending on the values

-		To do items :

-			0 - Implement stat_mode()
-			1 - Implement stat_match_flag()
-			2 - Implement stat_interrupt() -> returns and OR of 2 bit integers

-			0 - Implement stat_set_mode() + reset_mode_clock()
-			1 - Implement stat_set_match_flag()
-			2 - Implement stat_set_interrupt()

 	TASK : Implement SCY register / SCX register => 0xFF42 / 0xFF43

-		Brief explanation :

 			Indicates the position in the bg map that is to be displayed at the upper (SCY : 0) / left (SCX) LCD display position.
 			(values : 0 -> 255)

 	TASK : Implement LY register => 0xFF44

-		Brief explanation :

 			Indicates the vertical line to which the present data is transferred to the LCD driver (values : 0 -> 153).

-	TASK : implement interrupt handling so that CPU can modify scroll registers during H-blank period

 # Learning resources